 Allow yourself the opportunity to name your emotions, even the ones you may feel guilty about.
 Mourning an estranged loved one forces you to analyze every aspect of the entire relationship.
 You are bound to have these mixed feelings.
 Remember, no relationship is perfect.

 Conflicted relationships can often complicate pain in the wake of a death.
-It can be more challenging to grieve, and you may fixate on the not-so-pleasant memories or the time and distance spent apart.
+It can be more challenging grieving, and you may fixate on the not-so-pleasant memories or the time and distance spent apart.
 Invite these feelings in, and open up with others about them.
 The more you hold in, the more damage you can cause.

 Understand the stages of grief and how you’re moving through them.